Agnew, Campbell Ritchie Interview

 There are – it’s fifteen thousand square metres in size; it’s got a huge restaurant.

-Yeah, well see none of that was there when we were there, because it wasn’t public, and it was his private thing which he was doing.
+Yeah, well see none of that was there when we were there, because it wasn’t public; it was his private thing which he was doing.
 And it was well set up, Frank, it wasn’t just a big shed full of gear.
-But I understand that the sons just pushed on and on; it’s a tribute to him – he’d gathered all that material together.
-What was great when I went was he was telling stories about securing this, and securing that, and how he’d competed against me in Winton, with this truck, and we’d found it in the shed some years later.
+But I understand that the sons just pushed on and on – it’s a tribute to him – he’d gathered all that material together.
+And what was great when I went was he was telling stories about securing this, and securing that; and how he’d competed against me in Winton with this truck – then we’d found it in the shed some years later.

-It shows the affluence that’s behind it, because everything that’s there is prepared beautifully.
+Well, it shows the affluence that’s behind it, ‘cause everything that’s there is prepared beautifully.

-What’s interesting you making that comment about money, because we were told by somebody who knew him well that he used to bike down there to the museum; you know, like the famous man in Timaru with the finance company – he used to have the old Veedub [Volkswagen] car.
-Bill Richardson used to bike into the Board meetings; but he invested in that.
+Well what’s interesting, you making that comment about money because we were told by somebody who knew him well that he used to bike down there to the museum; you know, like the famous man in Timaru with the finance company – he used to have the old Veedub [Volkswagen] car.
+Bill Richardson used to bike into the Board meetings.
+But he invested in that.

 And grandchildren?